Craft Beer Labeling: What Makes A Good Craft Beer Label (2023)?

 Insider tip - you can only use the term “low carb” if your beer contains no more than 7 grams of carbs per 12oz serving.

-Final note on the fine print - All of this mandatory information above needs to be legible, which means it appears in 2mm for any beverages 8floz or above.
+All of this mandatory information above needs to be legible, which means it appears in 2mm for any beverages 8floz or above.
 Beverages less than that require only 1mm size font.
 This information is not meant to be an exhaustive list or serve as legal advice.
 The Brewers Association has more information here.

 Also, don’t forget to leave room for a UPC code!
 You’ll need one if your beer is sitting on a shelf in a store.

-Step 5: Submitting Your Label for TTB Approval
+Submitting Your Beer Label for TTB Approval

 Prep your label - Today, much of the TTB approval process can be done online.
 If you’re a registered industry member you can apply for your COLA at COLAs Online.
 You’ll also be able to track your status, reducing time and cost involved with filing a paper application.
 Here are a few tips to prep for that process: